 6. Terminating an employee without considering whether the company has followed a discipline policy outlined in a company handbook or whether the discipline is consistent with past practice;

-7. Not considering whether the employee recently exercised a legally protected right, such as complaining about sexual or racial harassment, taking a medical leave, seeking accomodation for a disability or whether a termination may be viewed as retaliation;
+7. Not considering whether the employee recently exercised a legally protected right, such as complaining about sexual or racial harassment, taking a medical leave, seeking accommodation for a disability or whether a termination may be viewed as retaliation;

-8. Failing to properly manage statements concerning the employee’s separation from the company, such as making inflammatory announcements at a meeting or luncheon or sending an inappropriate e-mail;
+8. Failing to properly manage statements concerning the employee’s separation from the company, such as making inflammatory announcements at a meeting or luncheon, or sending an inappropriate e-mail;

-10. Forgetting to confirm any restrictive agreements, such as non-competition, non-solicitation or non-disclosure at the termination meeting.
+10. Forgetting to confirm any restrictive agreements, such as non-competition, non-solicitation, or non-disclosure at the termination meeting.

 11. Not providing a discharged employee with their final paycheck and pay for all accrued but unused vacation time;